scottslowe/weblog/content/post/2019-07-12-calculating-ca-certificate-hash-for-kubeadm.md

 I shared this with my team members (sharing is caring!), and my teammate Naadir Jeewan promptly responded with an [Ansible][link-6] filter to perform the same task.
 This is helpful when `openssl` isn't present on the system where you need to calculate the hash.
 Naadir's Ansible filter is found [here][link-2] (great work, Naadir!).

 There you have it.
-Next time you find yourself needing to calculcate the CA certificate hash to use with `kubeadm`, you now have two ways of getting there (either using `openssl` or using Naadir's Ansible filter).
+Next time you find yourself needing to calculate the CA certificate hash to use with `kubeadm`, you now have two ways of getting there (either using `openssl` or using Naadir's Ansible filter).

 If you have any questions, don't hesitate [to reach out to me on Twitter][link-7].
 Thanks!